fluxrider/playlist_shuffle/README.md

 The algorithms described in this paper are nothing to brag about, but the media players I've tried put little thoughts when implementing their loop/shuffle feature.
 Simply preventing that a song be heard twice in a row, but not preventing much more than that feels cheap.

-The **Two Broken Shuffles** algorithm proposed in this paper has a higher variance than the simpler **Two Disjoint Shuffles** solution, and retains its iterative property.
+The **Two Interlaced Shuffles** algorithm proposed in this paper has a higher variance than the simpler **Two Disjoint Shuffles** solution, and retains its iterative property.

-Though I'm proposing the **Two Broken Shuffles** algorithm, I'd be happy if at least the **Two Disjoint Shuffles** algorithm would be used more pervasively.
-The **Overlap** algorithm is also easier to implement than the broken one, and applications that pre-shuffle the sequence to show it to the user like iTunes does could benefit from using it.
+Though I'm proposing the **Two Interlaced Shuffles** algorithm, I'd be happy if at least the **Two Disjoint Shuffles** algorithm would be used more pervasively.
+The **Overlap Reshuffle** algorithm is also easier to implement than the broken one, and applications that pre-shuffle the sequence to show it to the user like iTunes does could benefit from using it.

 # GitHub